dzackgarza/Notes/Class_Notes/2019/Algebra/PSets/PSet 9/PSet9.md

 > Note: since $R$ is a PID, it is also a Euclidean domain, so we can compute greatest common divisors.

-Our first goal is to reduce the top-left entry and eliminate the bottom-left entry.
+We'll first reduce the top-left entry and eliminate the bottom-left entry.

 Let $d = \gcd(a, c)$, so we can write $d = sa + tc$ for some $s, t\in R$.
 We would like to construct an operation that replaces $a$ in $M$ with $d$.